jhauraw/jhaurawachsman.com/content/posts/tibetan-buddhism-seed-syllable-visualization-images.md

 Working from the outermost symbol inwards, we have:

+### Rays of Light

-**Rays of Light**: Rays of light emanate from the center-point on a background of royal-blue sky.
+Rays of light emanate from the center-point on a background of royal-blue sky.

+### Five Spherical Rings

-**Five Spherical Rings**: On an *exoteric* level the rainbow-like rings represent the five elements (skrt: pancha bhuta, tib: 'byung ba lnga) as described in Vajrayana:
+On an *exoteric* level the rainbow-like rings represent the five elements (skrt: pancha bhuta, tib: 'byung ba lnga) as described in Vajrayana:

 - Ether, Space (*Vyoma*, *Akasa*): White, Vairochana, KHAM
 - Air (*Vayu*): Green, Amitabha, YAM